Metamorphic Testing of Image Captioning Systems via Image-Level Reduction

 \item \textbf{Violation Measurement}.
 After obtaining the source and follow-up outputs, we check them with three detection rules to measure whether there exists a violation by comparing the objects in the source caption and follow-up caption with semantic similarity evaluation. \end{itemize}

 \methodname{} addresses the limitations of the existing methods introduced in Section~\ref{subsec:motivation}. \textit{For the first limitation}, \methodname{} uses a localization method that combines OD and occlusion-based localization to align the objects in the caption with those in the test image.
-This helps \methodname{} to determine whether objects disappear due to transformation thus cutting its dependency on pre-annotated labels.
-The result of RQ1 reported in Section~\ref{subsec:RQ1} will demonstrate the good capability of \methodname{}. \textit{For the second limitation}, we introduce reduction-based transformations that do not artificially manipulate any objects and preserve the reality of generated images.
-We discuss the scenarios in which existing works lead to the generation of unrealistic images in Section~\ref{subsec:discussreality}, which do not occur in \methodname{}. \textit{For the last limitation}, we do not set requirements on the eligibility of source test cases.
+This helps \methodname{} to determine whether objects disappear due to transformation to cut its dependency on pre-annotated labels.
+The result of RQ1 reported in Section~\ref{subsec:RQ1} will demonstrate the good capability of \methodname{}. \textit{For the second limitation}, we introduce reduction-based transformations that do not artificially manipulate any objects and preserve the realism of generated images.
+We discuss the scenarios in which existing works lead to the generation of unrealistic images in Section~\ref{subsec:discussreality}, and these scenarios do not occur in the images generated by \methodname{}. \textit{For the last limitation}, we do not set requirements on the eligibility of source test cases.
 The result of RQ2 reported in Section~\ref{subsec:RQ2} will show that \methodname{} achieves higher eligibility on test images than existing works.